Skip to main content

 Which company has more employees?

-Nuro has approximately 500 employees, while Wayve has approximately 100-500.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Nuro has about 500 employees; Wayve has about 100-500.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Nuro and Wayve competitors?